-Rugby Union
+Rugby Union XVs

 - a.
-A member of the provincial senior representative team (Men's or Women's); - b.
+A member of the provincial senior representative team - b.
 A member of a Super rugby franchise team (senior); or - c.
 Selection in a New Zealand representative team (age group or senior).

-Rugby Sevens
+Rugby Union Sevens

 - a.
-A member of a provincial open grade representative team; or - b.
-Selection in a New Zealand representative team (senior).
+Selection in a senior NZ team - b.
+Selection in a NZ development team